Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Introduction

+In this paper we take a different approach than \citet{verscht2025taxonomy}, \citet{cousot2024calculational}, and \citet{ascari2023sufficient}.
+We present a single expressive logic, which subsumes the aforementioned taxonomies, while also providing a higher degree of expressivity to deal with \emph{in-between} cases.
+As such, this paper is not only about understanding the similarities and differences between different logics, but also about providing a common framework for reasoning about those properties.

+Compositionality is the key to developing these unified reasoning principles.
+We start with a compositional denotational semantics where sequential composition is defined \emph{monadically} and loops are defined as the least fixed point of a Scott continuous operation.
+However, our desire to reason about nontermination in conjunction with nondeterminism brings about well-known barriers to compositionality: unbounded nondeterminism makes loop semantics non-compositional \cite{plotkin:countable-nondeterminism}.
+As an illustration, consider the command $x \coloneqq\bigstar$, which nondeterministically assigns a natural number to the variable $x$.
+We now ask, does the following program terminate?

+Based on naive intuitions, the answer appears to be yes; for any natural number $n$ assigned to $x$, the loop will terminate after precisely $n$ iterations.
+The problem is that we cannot make this argument \emph{compositionally}.
+Indeed, a nonterminating trace exists in every finite approximation of the loop.
+This means that standard techniques for proving termination such as loop variants and ranking functions will not suffice.

 Curiously, the issues with unbounded choice do not arise in conjunction with other computational effects such as probabilistic choice.
-Termination of probabilistic programs has been studied extensively, and there are many example of probabilistic programs with infinitely many outcomes, which \emph{almost surely terminate}---they terminate with probability 1.
-For example, one can write a probabilistic program that computes a geometric distribution, where the probability that $x = n$ is $\frac1{2^n}$ for any natural number.
+Termination of probabilistic programs has been studied extensively \cite{mciver2005abstraction,kaminski,mciver2018new,feng2023lower,majumdar2025sound}, and there are many examples of probabilistic programs with infinitely many outcomes, which \emph{almost surely terminate}---they terminate with probability 1.
+For example, one can write a probabilistic program that computes a geometric distribution, where the probability that $x = n$ is $\frac1{2^n}$ for all $n\ge 1$.
+The probability of termination after $n$ iterations is $1 - \frac1{2^n}$, which clearly converges to 1 using a simple compositional proof.

-In this paper, we seek to develop a {\em single logic} for reasoning about {\em termination and nontermination} across {\em different kinds of branching effects} such as nondeterminism and probabilistic choice.
-Our formalism follows the weighted programming paradigm, where the possible program end states are assigned weights \cite{batz2022weighted,zilberstein:completeOL,zilberstein2024outcome}.
-Varying the representations of the weights gives interpretations of different effects.
-For example, Boolean weights indicate whether or not a state is a possible outcome of a nondeterministic program whereas real-valued weights precisely quantify the probabilities of outcomes in a probabilistic program.

-Weights are typically elements of a \emph{semiring}, which means that they can be added and multiplied, which is useful when providing semantics to the branching and sequential composition operations of programs, respectively.
-However, the addition of nontermination complicates the story so that the semiring weights must have additional algebraic properties.
+In this paper, we identify the key difference between these types of choice.
+Probabilistic programs are \emph{conservative}---probability mass is treated like a resource, with the total amount of mass (1) being split between branches of computation and nontermination, so the weight of infinite traces can converge to 0 in the limit.
+Nondeterminism is \emph{indicative}---there is an infinite amount of total \emph{weight}, and spawning new branches does not consume anything.